stoopfrench/RESTful_Movie_API_PHP/readme.md

 PATCH `/titles/<id>`

-	Updates one or more values of a movie in the database.
+	Updates one or more properties of a movie in the database.

 **Delete Movie**